ushahidi/platform-comrades/README.md

 The code for the Ushahidi Platform is open source.
 The Comrades Platform uses a specific edition of the platform, containing advanced features to display results from the services integrated in the comrades-service-proxy and send data to other platforms.

 ### Applications
-Backend application
-The backend application implements the server side of the Comrades system.
+This repository is the for the backend application, which implements the server side of the Comrades system.
 The backend application runs in a server.
 Setup instructions can be found in its own repository.

 Repository: https://github.com/ushahidi/platform-comrades